fairandsmart/right-consent/_usecase2/02-UC2-Step2.md

 ---
-title: I need to manage Terms Of Service and its evolution
+title: I need to manage Terms Of Service and their evolution
 image: /assets/images/uc2-step2.jpg
 position: left
 ---